Germinating the seeds

 Use small pots or cups that have drainage holes.
 Fill them to within an inch (2 cm) of the top with soil, put a seed on top, cover with 1/2 inch (1 cm) of soil.
 Add water until the soil is evenly moist (but not soggy).
 Try to keep the soil this moist the entire time.

 Until the seeds sprout, try to keep the pots between 60-77 degrees F (15-25 Celsius).
 Avoid letting them get above 80 degrees F (27 C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 They should start to sprout within 1-2 months, however sometimes they may take up to 3 months.

-Light -- Once they sprout, give them bright light, such as morning sun, filtered sun, or fluorescent lighting.
+Light -- Once they sprout, give them bright light, such as morning sun, filtered sun, or LED lighting (See: "Growing indoors with LED lights").
 This Calla doesn't need as much direct sun as most Callas.
 Protect them from strong afternoon sun.

 Watering -- This Calla likes consistently moist soil.
 During warmer or sunnier weather, make sure the soil doesn't dry out.
 Avoid keeping the soil soggy all the time however.